EduardoFerreira1983/crwn-clothing/README.md

 ## Eighth day

 After finished the Checkout part, today I wanna studies belong stuffs in the "back end part" like connections with firebase, fetching.
 Let's go!
+After Lose a lot of time with a problem between Objects and Arrays; I learn about myself, when the problem comes I need choose the better and faster solution.

+## Ninth Day

+I feel like a impostor, because I don't have basic skills when  need's to do simple work with programming and I don't feel much confident in this moment.
+I need find strongest in myself and go ahead, when look up to the past and the job was did it's regular or medium.

+## Tenth
+In this particular day we finished the complete structure to the web commerce, was done a lot of work and lot of complicated instructions from react.
+The syntax is very different of the I know and familiarized.
+I need to do a lot of studies an practices for solidified my skills in React and Javascript.
+The content from the course it's longer and high level.
+I present a list with the most important items until now.

+  - React Context
+  - React Routes/Link/Route / Outlet
+  - Firebase
+  - Styled Components
+  - Hooks and states
+  - Async functions - promises and fetching.